A Decade of Data-Driven Transformation: Process, Practice & the Interface of Data & Design

 As practitioners, we have also observed a significant shift in our workflow over the past decade.
 Hand-drawn sketches have been replaced by digital illustrations, and our architectural design process has evolved from line-based drawings to object-oriented, multi-dimensional, data-rich information models such as building information modelling and a geographic information system.
 Platforms like Autodesk, Graphisoft, Esri and dRofus are not only enhancing our workflow, but they are enabling improved integration, coordination and cross-disciplinary collaboration.

-At HDR, for example, we utilise these platforms alongside a suite of in-house computational design tools to design data-driven solutions to some of our most complex challenges.
-Using our own data management infrastructure Data Wrangler, we are developing a variety of innovative and proprietary tools that can assist our clients in making informed decisions about space utilisation, operating cost, embodied carbon and occupancies.
+At HDR, for example, we utilize these platforms alongside a suite of in-house computational design tools to design data-driven solutions to some of our most complex challenges.
+Using our own data management infrastructure Data Wrangler, we are developing a variety of innovative and proprietary tools that can assist our clients in making informed decisions about space utilization, operating cost, embodied carbon and occupancies.
 Some examples include a Master Planning Tool, Data Centre Dreamer Tool, Solar Field Tool and Lab Planner Tool.

-Some of these tools have been applied to the HDR-designed NextDC Merlot 2 and Merlot 3 data centres, the University of Sydney’s Biomedical Accelerator, Macquarie University STEM Masterplan, and The Pavilion at the Hospital of the University of Pennsylvania, to name but a few.
+Some of these tools have been applied to the HDR-designed NEXTDC Merlot 2 and Merlot 3 data centers, the University of Sydney’s Biomedical Accelerator, Macquarie University STEM Masterplan, and The Pavilion at the Hospital of the University of Pennsylvania, to name but a few.
 Beyond projects, we have also used computational design tools to compile 47 climate and environmental data sets that can establish a strong sustainability baseline for new projects in the U.S.

 Today, a new phenomenon is further transfiguring the interface between data and design.
-Known as a digital twin, this new way of visualising design is challenging designers to think differently and arming us with the tools to form comprehensive digital representations of building structures and urban environments that can measure the ecological, social, cultural and financial subsets of our projects more holistically.
+Known as a digital twin, this new way of visualizing design is challenging designers to think differently and arming us with the tools to form comprehensive digital representations of building structures and urban environments that can measure the ecological, social, cultural and financial subsets of our projects more holistically.

-Using digital processes and sub-processes, we now have the ability to consider architectural design, structural components and building systems in real-time so that performance, maintenance and operations can be better optimised, and theories can be verified faster.
+Using digital processes and sub-processes, we now have the ability to consider architectural design, structural components and building systems in real-time so that performance, maintenance and operations can be better optimized, and theories can be verified faster.
 Daylight access, heating and cooling loads, solid-to-glass ratios or ‘typical room sizes’ that can be tested rapidly are just a few examples.
-The scope of digital twin technology also extends beyond the design phase, integrates with post-occupancy operations, and goes beyond the delivery of a mere BIM model to create highly customised solutions that address the unique needs and pain points of end users.
+The scope of digital twin technology also extends beyond the design phase, integrates with post-occupancy operations, and goes beyond the delivery of a mere BIM model to create highly customized solutions that address the unique needs and pain points of end users.

-This physical-meets-digital approach is being successfully utilised across many sectors including build-to-rent, hospitals, laboratories, universities and transit-oriented developments such as Toronto’s Ontario Line.
+This physical-meets-digital approach is being successfully utilized across many sectors including build-to-rent, hospitals, laboratories, universities and transit-oriented developments such as Toronto’s Ontario Line.
 As the fastest-growing metro area in North America, the new 16-kilometre rapid transit subway line has 15 proposed stations for an expected 400,000 daily boardings.
 To deliver a technical advisory service for a complex project of this size, HDR has built a digital twin using GIS mapping and spatial analytics software Esri to enable the dynamic integration of 2D and 3D information across the entire rail line.
-This includes the stations, services, neighbouring buildings and adjacent infrastructure in the city.
+This includes the stations, services, neighboring buildings and adjacent infrastructure in the city.

-Using GIS information from HDR and stakeholder databases, reality mesh data, 16 kilometres worth of detailed point cloud scans, 2D computer-aided design data and 3D BIM models, the Ontario Line GIS Hub seamlessly integrates technological tools through an intuitive user interface.
+Using GIS information from HDR and stakeholder databases, reality mesh data, 16 kilometers worth of detailed point cloud scans, 2D computer-aided design data and 3D BIM models, the Ontario Line GIS Hub seamlessly integrates technological tools through an intuitive user interface.
 It is also providing everyone, including the transit authority, with the ability to access informed, accurate and reliable data through nothing more than a 3D web-based platform.

 Towards Hybrid Intelligence

 The third summer of AI is upon us.
 This time, unlike the AI winters of the 1970s and early 1990s, we are witnessing a convergence of factors that will have a perpetual impact on the design industry.
-Today, increasingly powerful machine learning text-to-image models such as DALL·E, Mid-Journey, and Stable Diffusion can take natural language as input to generate creative images that could revolutionise the way architects communicate design intent moving forward.
-Previously, photo-realistic architectural renderings took days to produce and required highly detailed 3D models, but now text-to-image models can generate, modify and finalise visualisations in mere minutes, even from rough models or hand sketches.
+Today, increasingly powerful machine learning text-to-image models such as DALL·E, Mid-Journey, and Stable Diffusion can take natural language as input to generate creative images that could revolutionize the way architects communicate design intent moving forward.
+Previously, photo-realistic architectural renderings took days to produce and required highly detailed 3D models, but now text-to-image models can generate, modify and finalize visualizations in mere minutes, even from rough models or hand sketches.

 At HDR, we are conducting early-stage exploration of a human-in-the-loop approach that can integrate our human expertise and in-house tools with AI capabilities to streamline the design process, explore a more extensive range of design possibilities, and achieve enhanced outcomes on complex tasks such as architectural design.
 Ultimately, by leveraging the combined strengths of human intuition and AI’s computational power, AI models could become our creative partners and aid us to iteratively refine complex, highly technical typologies in collaboration with our clients.

 For instance, instead of drawing master plan options one-by-one, designers can use generative systems to produce 100 options instantaneously and evaluate such options through a hybrid process involving both data-driven analytics and human expertise.
-We can also efficiently revise 500 hospital rooms at once, test fit for optimal building stock utilisation in a campus and determine the maximum attainable solar power in a solar farm with the most efficient layout in minutes.
+We can also efficiently revise 500 hospital rooms at once, test fit for optimal building stock utilization in a campus and determine the maximum attainable solar power in a solar farm with the most efficient layout in minutes.